PaulFidika/claude-vm/DESIGN.md

 ---

 ### OpenAI Codex notes:
-- Turns off the container immediately after the task is completed, meaning the continaer needs to be started up again for every user-interaction.
+- Turns off the execution environment immediately after the task is completed, meaning the environment needs to be started up again for every user-interaction.
-- Takes about 60 seconds to startup the container again; runs a bunch of installs, meaning the dev environment (like node_modules) is not being cached; only file changes are.
+- Takes about 60 seconds to startup the environment again; runs a bunch of installs, meaning the dev environment (like node_modules) is not being cached; only file changes are.
 - Does not support queued-messages yet.
 You literally cannot talk to it while it's working; you have to wait for it to finish.
 - For each session it really only stores whatever file chanes are tracked in git.
 Non-git changes are not tracked or displayed.
 - Honestly this tool sucks and is barely functional.
 I can't believe a billion-dollar company made this.